dustinpfister/blog_posts/_posts/js-array-from.md

 layout: post
 categories: js
 id: 597
-updated: 2020-01-27 17:41:34
+updated: 2020-07-21 12:51:12
-version: 1.6
+version: 1.7
 ---

 If I want to create an array from something other than an array, such as a string, or an object of a constructor other than that of Array there are a number of ways of doing so.
-There is of course the [Array.from](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) static method that will work okay with array like objects, however it will not always work out so great in other situation.
+There is of course the [Array.from](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) static method that will work okay with array like objects, however it will not always work out so great in other situations sometimes.
+There are of course other options here and there without having to write some sort of method by hand.
+For example in the string prototype there is the split prototype method that more often then not works great for creating an array from a string.

 So in this post I will be looking at the array from static method as well as a number of other options for creating an array from something other than an array in javaScript.

 <!-- more -->